Salinity zoning policy and boundaries

 The updated policy provides for:

-- 30 year fixed term site use approvals for new or increased irrigation water use (conditions apply)
+- 30 year site use approvals for new or increased irrigation water use (conditions apply)

 - increases to the volumes on existing site use approvals to enable conversion to higher water use crops (conditions apply)

-To discuss your options with staff administering the Salinity Zoning Policy please contact the Department of Environment, Water and Natural Resources Berri office on 08 8595 2053.
+If you require assistance to determine your options for development under the Salinity Zoning Policy, please contact staff administering the Salinity Zoning Policy within the Department for Environment and Water in the Berri office on 08 8595 2053.

 Salinity zone maps showing boundaries

-Alternatively the Department of Environment, Water and Natural Resources NatureMaps online tool can also be used to determine which salinity zone a particular property is located within.
-Further information on how to use NatureMaps to access salinity zoning information is available in the Salinity Zoning Guide to NatureMaps.
+Alternatively, the Department for Environment and Water's online tool NatureMaps can be used to find the salinity zone that a property is located within.
+Information about how to use NatureMaps to access salinity zoning information is available in the Salinity Zoning Guide to NatureMaps.